Thomas Sankara: Agacher Strip War

-Tensions at the border began to rise on 24 November when a Burkinabé national was killed another near the border in Soum Province.
+Tensions at the border began to rise on 24 November when a Burkinabé national was killed near the border in Soum Province.
 Malian police crossed the boundary to arrest the murderer and also detained several members of a local Committee for the Defence of the Revolution who were preparing a tribunal.
-Three days later Malian police entered Kounia to 'restore order'.
+Three days later, Malian police entered Kounia to 'restore order'.
 Burkina Faso made diplomatic representations on the incidents to Mali, but was given no formal response.

 At the beginning of December, Burkina Faso informed Mali and other surrounding countries that it was conducting its decennial national census from 10 to 20 December.
-On 14 December military personnel entered the Agacher to assist with the census.
+On 14 December, military personnel entered the Agacher to assist with the census.
 Mali accused the military authorities of pressuring Malian citizens in border villages to register with the census, a charge which Burkina Faso disputed.
 In an attempt to reduce tensions, ANAD (a West African treaty organization) dispatched a delegation to Bamako and Ouagadougou to mediate.
 President of Algeria Chadli Bendjedid contacted Sankara and Traoré to encourage a peaceful resolution.
 At the request of ANAD members, Burkina Faso announced the withdrawal of all military personnel from the disputed region.

 Despite the declared withdrawal, a 'war of the communiques' ensued as Burkinabé and Malian authorities exchanged hostile messages.
 Feeling threatened by Sankara, Traoré began preparing Mali for hostilities with Burkina Faso.
 Three groupements were formed and planned to invade Burkina Faso and converge on the city of Bobo-Dioulasso.
 Once there, they would rally Burkinabé opposition forces to take Ouagadougou and overthrow Sankara.

 Former Sankara aide Paul Michaud wrote that Sankara had intended to provoke Mali into conflict with the aim of mobilizing popular support for his regime.
 According to Michaud, "an official—and reliable—Malian source" had reported that mobilization documents dating to 19 December were found on the bodies of fallen Burkinabé soldiers during the ensuing war.

 Sankara's efforts to provide evidence of his bona fides were systematically undermined.
 'It is hard to believe that the Malian authorities are unaware that the rumors circulating are false,' says U.S. Ambassador Leonardo Neher.
 In contrast to Michaud's assertion, a Central Intelligence Agency (CIA) cable states, 'The war was born of Bamako's hope that the conflict would trigger a coup in Burkina Faso.'